-- If making the chocolatey version, use 4 Tbsp of either cocoa/carob for the whole batch.
-Use 2 Tbsp if you split the batch in half and make half vanilla and half chocolatey.
+- If making the chocolatey version, use 4 tablespoons of either cocoa/carob for the whole batch.
+Use 2 tablespoons if you split the batch in half and make half vanilla and half chocolatey.

-- Sweetener: If you'd prefer to use a different sweetener, you can use 1/16 tsp stevia extract, or 5 1/3 Tbsp erythritol for low carb, or 4 Tbsp coconut sugar for AIP.
+- Sweetener: If you’d prefer to use a different sweetener, you can use 1/16 teaspoon stevia extract, or 5 1/3 tablespoon erythritol for low carb, or 4 tablespoons coconut sugar for AIP.
 If you would like to substitute in a liquid sweetener, see this post on how to substitute sweeteners.
-If using regular sugar, use 4 Tbsp.
+If using regular sugar, use 4 tablespoons.

 Egg-Free Coconut Macaroons

 - Preheat the oven to 350°F.